What is a Meniscal Tear, and what causes it?

 A torn meniscus can cause discomfort and pain in your knee, and our orthopedic specialists at Mirza Orthopedics are determined to get you back on your feet and pain-free as quickly as possible.
 If you experience pain or swelling in your knee or are unable to move your knee as you wish, book an appointment with Mirza Orthopedics today.

 - Difficulty extending your knee

 What you can expect if you have a Meniscal Tear:

 The first step to treating a torn meniscus is determining that the meniscus is actually torn.
-This will include having your physician first giving you a physical exam.
-If a meniscal tear is suspected your physician will most likely order a combination of diagnostic imaging tests including an X-Ray and an MRI of your knee.
+This will include having your physician first give you a physical exam.
+If a meniscal tear is suspected, your physician will most likely order a combination of diagnostic imaging tests, including an X-Ray and an MRI of your knee.
 If a meniscal tear is still suspected after an X-Ray and an MRI, then arthroscopy may be performed to confirm the diagnosis.
 Arthroscopy involves using a small camera attached to a light source to look inside the knee joint.

 Treatment often depends on the location and size of the tear and will be determined by the physician specifically for you.
 At first, your doctor will most likely use nonsurgical treatments such as rest, ice, and medication.
 Physical therapy can also be prescribed in order to strengthen the muscles in your leg surrounding your knee.